Diego Campillo

-Diego Campillo del Campo (born 19 October 2001) is a Mexican professional footballer who plays as a centre-back, defensive midfielder and full-back for Liga MX club Guadalajara.
+Diego Campillo del Campo (born 19 October 2001) is a Mexican professional footballer who plays as a centre-back, defensive midfielder and full-back for Liga MX club Guadalajara and the Mexico national team.

 Club career

-Early career

 Campillo began his career at the academy of Guadalajara, where he progressed through several categories, eventually winning the U20 Guard1anes Tournament in 2020, allowing him to eventually make his debut in Liga de Expansión MX.

-Tapatío (first stint)

 On 30 September 2020, Campillo made his professional debut with Tapatío in a 0–1 loss to Tepatitlán and on 2 September 2021, he scored his first professional goal, also against Tepatitlán.

-Zacatecas

 On 17 December 2021, Campillo was loaned to Zacatecas where he logged 718 minutes in 12 games.

-Tapatío (second stint)

 In 2023, Campillo returned to Tapatío, where he helped the team win the Clausura 2023 championship and the Campeón de Campeones title.

-Juárez

 On 25 June 2023, Campillo was loaned to Juárez where he made his debut on 22 August against UNAM, where he also scored his first goal with Bravos and the next year, he was bought by Bravos.

-Return to Guadalajara

 On 4 July 2025, Guadalajara bought Campillo back and on 30 August, he scored his first goal with the club.

+International career

+On 25 February 2026, Campillo makes his debut for the Mexico national football team under Javier Aguirre in a friendly match against Iceland, entering in the 66th minute as a substitute for Érik Lira as Mexico won the match 4–0.